-- Volt meter for checking continuity and to ensure there’s no ground faults going to the Aluminum.
+- Voltmeter for checking continuity and to ensure no ground faults are going to the Aluminum.

 - pliers which are always handy for securing bolts along the frame of this lighting.

-- Perhaps a drill if you are intending of dropping anchor screws in the wall like I have done.
+- Perhaps a drill if you are intending of dropping anchor screws in the wall as I have done.